 The social butterfly

-Goldendoodles have been known to be very active throughout their lives.
+Goldendoodles have been known to be friendly and active throughout their lives.
 They need a lot of exercise and playtime to keep them from seeking out trouble.

 Goldendoodles are people dogs.
 They very rarely will come across a person that they don’t like.
 Everyone is a potential friend and playmate.

-Labradoodles are loyal, highly trainable and friendly, but may be a bit more reserved towards strangers.
+Labradoodles are loyal, highly trainable and friendly, and always ready for fun.

 Labradoodles are active dogs who love swimming and can get bored if they don't have a job to do.

 EVEN MORE DOODLES

 With so many doodle varieties available today, it is important to educate yourself before making the decision to welcome a dog into your life for the next fifteen years or more.
 If you are feeling overwhelmed to make the right choice, learn about the non-poodle breed that was used to create the doodle (i.e. Irish Setter for Irishdoodle, Saint Bernard for Saint Berdoodles, etc.).
 Take a closer look at their temperaments and the original purpose they were bred for.
 The AKC website or the appropriate parent breed club are very helpful resources to research the various breeds.

 One should never choose a dog based solely on looks, but if allergies play a role in your family, there are many non-doodle breeds who could be wonderful options since their coats may be more predictable than that of a mixed breed.